Sanchochx/coffee_bros/context/phase_summaries/epic_11_documentation_deployment_summary.md

 ### Why This Epic Matters

-Epic 11 is crucial for the long-term success and maintainability of Sancho Bros:
+Epic 11 is crucial for the long-term success and maintainability of Coffee Bros:

 1. **Developer Onboarding**
    - New developers can understand the codebase quickly